pieye/toggl2clockify/README.md

     - color
     - membership

-    - NOT MIRGATED: tasks, hourlyRate, estimate
+    - NOT MIRGATED: hourlyRate, estimate

 - The following time entry attributes are migrated:
     - start